Source Water Protection

 A PWS can use its own financial resources or funding obtained from a private or federal grant to meet the cost share requirement for a competitive grant.
 The following may not be used as cost share for a competitive grant: a SWP plan implementation grant; Drinking Water Revolving Fund (DWRF) funding; another state grant; or another Clean Water Fund grant.

-All of the funds that are awarded under this 2021 Competitive Spring Request for Proposals, must be expended by April 30, 2022.
+All of the funds that are awarded under this FY 2022 Competitive Fall Request for Proposals, must be expended by December 15th, 2022.
 Based upon availability of funds, SWP competitive grants will be offered to PWS annually, during the months of April and October.

 Termination for Insufficient Funding